dhellmann/pymotw-3/source/subprocess/index.rst

 .. note::

-    The API for working on UNIX and Windows is roughly the same, but the underlying implementation is slightly different.
-All of the examples shown here were tested on Mac OS X. Behavior on a non-UNIX OS may vary.
+    The API for working on Unix and Windows is roughly the same, but the underlying implementation is slightly different.
+All of the examples shown here were tested on Mac OS X. Behavior on a non-Unix OS may vary.

 Running External Command
 ========================